-Aviation Boulevard - This north-south, four-lane roadway bisects the GSA.
+Aviation Boulevard - This north-south, four-lane roadway bisects the eastern portion of the GSA.

 Century Boulevard - This eight-lane divided east-west roadway serves as the primary entry to the LAX CTA.
 This roadway also provides access to off-airport businesses and hotels and on-airport aviation-related facilities (e.g., air cargo facilities) located between the LAX CTA and I-405.